Video shows elderly woman, toddler injured in San Jose hit-and-run; suspect at large - NewsBreak

 Warning: This video may be hard or disturbing for viewers to watch.

-The suspect driver hit an elderly woman and a 3-year-old toddler in a stroller while they were walking in a marked crosswalk near Sierra Road and Mauna Kea Lane around 5:40 p.m., KTLA sister station KRON reports.
+SAN JOSE, Calif. ( KRON ) — Police are looking for a suspect after a hit-and-run late Tuesday afternoon, the San Jose Police Department announced in a press release .
+The suspect driver hit an elderly woman and a three-year-old toddler in a stroller while they were walking in a marked crosswalk near Sierra Road and Mauna Kea Lane around 5:40 p.m.Arrests made in robbery of San Jose bakery; 1 suspect still at large

 Surveillance video released by SJPD Thursday shows a dark gray four-door hatchback hit the two victims, resulting in the two having non-life-threatening injuries.
 Police said the car was traveling westbound on Sierra Road at a “high rate of speed.”